idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 A common reason for this is the old team that had the charter, likely only planned out for 120% of there engineers.
 So, if they had 2 engineers available, they planned for 3 engineers of work.
 A new incoming team having 10 people, will think there's only work for 3 people, and be sad.

-**The new charter is much simpler then expected** **The new charter isnt' as interesting**
+**The new charter is much simpler then expected** **The new charter isn't' as interesting**

 It's common to oversimplify from a distance.
-Once the team gets into the details, they'll either see it's true, and they'll find new good stuff to do, or, far more likely they'll find much more nuance, subtelty and ambigutiy in the new space.
+Once the team gets into the details, they'll either see it's true, and they'll find new good stuff to do, or, far more likely they'll find much more nuance, subtlety and ambiguity in the new space.

 **Playbook and antidotes**